|Year||Dynasty, Languages Spoken and Notes|

 |600BC - 400BC||Mahajanapadas 16 traditional Tribes.

-Gautama Buddha was said to have been born at this time, traditionally speaking "noble" Sanskrit.
-Buddha was said to have been opposed to its use in his preaching, however, preferring the Magadhi Prakrit ("common speech") instead.
-Later his words were written using the Kharosthi script, another Aramaic-derived alphabet.
+Gautama Buddha was said to have been born at this time in Nepal, traditionally speaking "noble" Sanskrit.
+Buddha was said to have been opposed to its use in his preaching, however, preferring the Prakrit ("common speech") of Magadha, a language also known as Pali.
+Magadha was an important region in north-east India (modern day Bihar state).

-Kingdom of Magadha, a short-lived empire in North-East India.
-It was the time of Alexander the Great, followed by one of his generals, Seleucus in Syria, speaking Greek and Aramaic.
+A short-lived empire in the Magadha region.
+It was followed by Alexander the Great's invasion.
+His empire was subsequently ruled by one of his generals, Seleucus in Syria, with Greek and Aramaic becoming common languages throughout his empire.

 |322BC - 180BC||Maurya Empire